bugwelle/cpp-starter-project/docs/cpp-starter/continuous-integration.md

 It includes recent versions of GCC and clang, cppcheck and other usefule tools.
 By using custom docker images we could also use the latest C++ features available, etc.

+## Circle CI
+Circle CI is free for open source projects.
+We use Circle CI's version 2 format.